BrennanB/quartz/content/1678 2023 Robot Review.md

 	- Merged with their arm so its all one mechanism
 - Pivoting elevator

+-
   # Behind The Bumpers
 - Thoughts from their [Behind the Bumpers](https://www.youtube.com/watch?v=r6JDy85dax8) Segment.
 - [[Intake]] picks up both game pieces at same heights, reduces complexity with [[Software]]/driving
 - [[Shim Tape]] to reduce backlash
 - Reduces weight that needs to rotate because the weight is past the pivot point, so they only need to lift their [[Drive Train]]
 - No separate cone/cube mode, makes it simpler
-- Yoshi setpoint?
-Dunno what that is for.
+- Yoshi setpoint? (set for scoring in auto)

 # CAD Exploration